 This “pilgrimage” is a shared experience organised by humanists to celebrate the simple truth that all Life on Earth is related through evolution.

-2013 will be our fourth Trail.
+2014 will be our fifth Trail.
 It is supported by the Richard Dawkins Foundation for Reason and Science and is run with support by the British Humanist Association.
 Although we claim this as a shared experience for non-religious people; because, by definition, our common origins belong to us all, we warmly extend an open invitation to all people.

 Imagine, if you will, the evolutionary Tree of Life.
 Its profusion of leaves each representing a single species of life on earth.
 A simple enough analogy, but there is no denying the potent truth sparkling within Darwin’s original sketchbook scribble.
 A truth that has changed forever our perception of who we are.
 Our ‘human leaf’ holds on beside all the rest, and yet so many other ‘leaves’ have long since perished, or seem destined to lose their precarious hold all too soon.
 Indeed, viewing the picture over the fullness of life’s history, we extant species shrink into a highly fortunate but tiny minority of survivors.
 And survive we have, despite repeatedly being pitted against all the odds, down through the millennia.